Emergency Contraception 101

-Our expert team of doctors and pharmacists receive many questions about Birth Control.
-Many of these questions are from individuals seeking information about Birth Control treatment, as well as dietary and lifestyle changes they can make to improve their Birth Control symptoms.
-The following questions deal with Birth Control treatments, lifestyle changes, and dietary advice.
+Our expert team of doctors and pharmacists receive many questions about emergency contraception.
+Many of these questions are from women seeking more information about EC before deciding whether to consider it as an option.
+The following questions deal with understanding emergency contraception, and what to expect when taking it.
 Click on the questions below to see the answers.

 Where is the best place to get the morning-after pill?
 How much will it cost?

 My boyfriend and I are in a long-distance relationship, so we only have the opportunity to have sex every couple of weeks.
 Is it okay for us to just use emergency contraception instead of a birth control pill that I have to take every day?